cody-barker/ESP32-LED-Rock-Wall-Template/README.md

 ### Known Bugs

-- Sometimes on startup, the LED at index 0 will automatically be turned on.
-- When using Safari, the app will randomly toggle the LED at index 0 when other lights are toggled.
-This likely has something to do with how Safari handles the websocket connection.
-To prevent this issue, please use Chrome, Brave, Firefox, Edge, or other compatible browsers.
-- If you get this warning when uploading to the ESP32, it's okay because we are not using any SPI pins.
+- If you get this warning when uploading the sketch to the ESP32, it's okay because we are not using any SPI pins.

 ```
 No hardware SPI pins defined.
 All SPI access will default to bitbanged output
 ```

 ## Installation